 When your tires are misaligned, they can cause uneven tire wear unevenly, causing premature tire failure.
 They also can make your car steer erratically and increase fuel consumption.

-A proper wheel alignment greatly affects how well your car’s tires will last.
-Misaligned wheels, a crooked steering wheel, ignoring other essential maintenance tasks, or even bad driving habits can cause you to need an alignment.
+A proper wheel alignment dramatically affects how well your car’s tires will last and increases fuel efficiency.
+Misaligned wheels, a crooked steering wheel, ignoring other essential maintenance tasks, or even bad driving habits can cause you to need a front-end alignment.

 Why Do People Not Take Two-Wheel Alignment Services?